iczero/wine-lol-ubuntu/README.md

 wine-lol-glibc should be built and installed before attempting to build wine-lol, as wine-lol expects wine-lol-glibc to already exist in /opt/wine-lol.
 Dependencies are listed in the scripts themselves as comments.
-The resulting tarballs should only contain files under /opt/wine-lol.
+The resulting tarballs should only contain files under /opt/wine-lol and a font configuration in /etc/fonts.